rdf-pipeline/framework/ReadMe.txt

 or issues list.
 It is currently being used as a place for recording notes or things to do.

+1/1/12: Discovered a bug that causes a seg fault after several requests if backticks are used.

 12/30/11: I have not thought a whole lot about locking and deadlock, but one idea that seems appealing (when we get to addressing it) is to use a sort of "snapshot locking" scheme.